micmejia/bible-dump/AMPC/Colossians/Col 1.md

 You so learned it from Epaphras, our beloved fellow servant.
-He is a faithful minister of Christ in our stead _and_ as our representative _and_ [^f]_yours_.
+He is a faithful minister of Christ in our stead _and_ as our representative _and_ _yours_.